How Ifeoma N. Chukwuogo found her voice in front and behind the camera

 At the grand finale of the recently concluded Africa International Film Festival (AFRIFF) 2024, one film stole the spotlight: “Phoenix Fury”.
 Sweeping two major awards, Best Director and Best Film, this cinematic delight had everyone talking.
-Ifeoma Nkiru Chukwuogo, a writer, producer, director, and singer, is the creator behind this notable feat.
+Ifeoma Nkiruka Chukwuogo, a writer, producer, director, and singer, is the creator behind this notable feat.

 Growing up in a household that encouraged creativity, she spent her childhood putting on shows with her family, laying the foundation for her artistic journey.
 “My parents encouraged that sort of thing.
 We did musical shows, drama shows, and things like that,” she recalls fondly.
 Her flair for performance continued growing during secondary school, where she joined the music, drama, and artistic clubs.